astorfi/Large-Scale-AI-Blueprint/README.md

 **Memory Bottlenecks:**

 Memory bottlenecks arise when the system's memory bandwidth or capacity becomes a limiting factor, slowing down data transfer between the CPU, GPU, and memory.
 This can lead to significant performance degradation, especially in data-intensive applications.
+Example of which would be the case that a large model cannot be fed to the GPU. *The following assumes you cannot simply allocate more resources!*

 - **Strategies for Resolution:**
   - **Caching:** Storing frequently accessed data in a cache can reduce the need to access slower memory storage, thereby speeding up data retrieval times.